stavarengo/mob-tool/README.md

-# mob
+# mobt

 This project aims to provide a command line tool for facilitating "mob programming" sessions.
-The tool, named `mob`, is designed to automate the process of creating and switching between branches, as well as keeping track of session participants.
+The tool, named `mobt`, is designed to automate the process of creating and switching between branches, as well as keeping track of session participants.

 ## Installation in development mode

-To install mob in development mode, you will need to have Python 3.7 or later and pip installed on your system.
+To install `mobt` in development mode, you will need to have Python 3.7 or later and pip installed on your system.
 Then, you can run the following command:

 ```bash